annettedorothea/de.acegen/README.md

 ### Bug Fixing

 You can see the replay mechanism on the client if you follow the instructions on the bottom left in the [TodoMVC example](https://todo.acegen.de).
-It may serve you as a way to find and fix bugs because you do not have to guess what the user did when he encoutnered the bug but you **know** what was going on.
+It may serve you as a way to find and fix bugs because you do not have to guess what the user did when he encountered the bug but you **know** what was going on.

 ### Migrations

 As you can replay the events on a server you can rebuild the state of the application with a changed data model.
 For example: If one of your select statements to query complex data with many joins gets really slow when the amount of data rises you might want to create a table that contains all data you need for the query in a way that is optimized for reading.
 You can fill this table by replaying all events.

 But you have to be aware of the fact that changing the structure of your events will make the attempt to always have a replayable timeline rather hard because you will have to migrate the events.
 So if you are live already and you have to make structural changes to your system you might want to give up the ability to replay the timeline on the server.

 ## Automated Testing